| Veterans Treatment Court

 The Montgomery County Veterans Treatment Court Program aims to serve veterans and active service members who suffer from mental illness, mental disorders, and substance use disorder due to military service, which was a contributing factor in their misdemeanor or felony criminal offense.
 Montgomery County Veterans Treatment Court aims to achieve positive veteran behavior by providing a holistic integrated set of support services including the following:

-- Diverting veterans from the traditional criminal justice system into an alternative to incarceration program that addresses their specific needs:
+1. Diverting veterans from the traditional criminal justice system into an alternative to incarceration program that addresses their specific needs;

-The VTC program is voluntary and involves at least tweleve (12) months of treatment.
+The VTC program is voluntary and involves a four-phase program with at least fourteen (14) months of treatment.
 Participants may enter the VTC through probation or a pre-trial diversion contract.

 Compliance with probation conditions and treatment conditions are mandatory.
 The staffing committee determines whether or not an applicant is tentatively eligible.
 The Department of Veterans Affairs examines the defendant and provides information for further assessment.
 The presiding judge of the trial court makes the final determination on whether or not an applicant is able to participate in Veteran Treatment Court.